Mariners vs. Angels Player Props Betting Odds

 MLB Props Today: Los Angeles Angels

-- Shohei Ohtani (5-2) will take the mound for the Angels, his eighth start of the season.
+- The Angels will hand the ball to Patrick Sandoval (3-5) for his 12th start of the season.

+- He has earned a quality start four times in 11 starts this season.

-- Ohtani has made 11 starts of five or more innings in seven chances this season, and averages 5.9 frames when he pitches.
+- In 11 starts this season, Sandoval has lasted five or more innings seven times, with an average of 5.3 innings per appearance.

-- He has finished three appearances without allowing an earned run in 12 chances this season.
+- He has finished one appearance without allowing an earned run in 11 chances this season.

 |Opponent